 If you pay property taxes or any type of state taxes, you better make sure the local government isn’t short changing you!

-Shop around for a mortgage: Check the latest mortgage rates online through LendingTree.
+Check the latest mortgage rates online through Credible.
 They’ve got one of the largest networks of lenders that compete for your business.
-Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible.
-Interest rates have finally started to tick higher post election.
+Mortgage rates have collapsed to all-time lows.
+Take advantage!

 I recently refinanced to a 7/1 ARM jumbo at only 2.125% with minimal fees.
 I can’t believe I’m paying a lower mortgage today than I did in 2005.